Apply for your visa

 One of the key features of the scheme means that eligible international master's students will be granted six months leave after your course end date which will be helpful if you would like to stay on in the UK to look for work.

 Another benefit of the pilot scheme is that you are not required to submit financial or academic qualification documentation with your visa application.

 Although under the pilot scheme students do not have to submit financial and academic documentation to UK Visas and Immigration (UKVI), you are still required to meet the Tier 4 requirements and Immigration Rules, including the requirement to maintain funds for 28 days when you submit your online application.

 Documentation may be required for a spot-check.
 If you are asked for your documents and you cannot provide them your application will be refused.
 You can find further information in Annex 6 of the Tier 4 policy guidance on the Government website

-Students are eligible for the pilot scheme if you are applying for a Tier 4 visa to start a one-year taught master's degree at the University of Liverpool, and you apply for entry clearance from overseas, or from within the UK following successful completion of an undergraduate or previous postgraduate degree.
+Students are eligible for the pilot scheme if you are applying for a Tier 4 visa to start a one-year taught master's degree at the University of Liverpool (only programmes of 13 months or less excluding pre-sessional courses), and you apply for entry clearance from overseas, or from within the UK following successful completion of an undergraduate or previous postgraduate degree.